kubernetes/website/content/en/docs/concepts/services-networking/service-traffic-policy.md

 weight: 75
 description: >-
-  If two Pods in your cluster want to communicate, and both Pods are actually running on the same node, _Service Internal Traffic Policy_ to keep network traffic within that node.
+  If two Pods in your cluster want to communicate, and both Pods are actually running on the same node, use _Service Internal Traffic Policy_ to keep network traffic within that node.
   Avoiding a round trip via the cluster network can help with reliability, performance (network latency and throughput), or cost.
 ---